jaypatell2543/gym-routine-manager/README.md

 ## Deployment

-USe the following link to deploy: Https://gym-routine-manager-s37e.onrender.com
+Use the following link to deploy: https://gym-routine-manager-s37e.onrender.com

 The application is deployed online using **Render**, which supports Node.js and Express applications.
 The hosted version demonstrates the same functionality as the local version.